Classification: Adrenal cytotoxic agent

 About: Mitotane (Lysodren®)

-This medication has toxic effects on the mitochondria in adrenal cortical cells, causing these cells to die.
+This medication has toxic effects on a certain part of adrenal cortical cells, causing these cells to die.
 This also decreases the production of cortisol and alters metabolism of steroids.
 You may need to take a steroid (such as hydrocortisone) by mouth to make up for this loss.
 Your oncology team will monitor you for this side effect.
 The exact mechanism of action is unknown.

 How to Take Mitotane

-Your care provider will determine your dose, which may change based on the levels in your blood and the severity of side effects you are experiencing.
-If you miss a dose, just take the next dose as scheduled.
+Your care provider will determine your dose, which may change based on the levels in your blood and the side effects you may have.
+If you miss a dose, take the next dose as scheduled.
 Do not take two doses to make up for a missed dose.
-You may be required to take a steroid while you are taking mitotane.
-Mitotane will need to be temporarily discontinued if you experience shock or severe trauma and steroids will be given until your adrenal gland resumes functioning.
+You may be need to take a steroid while you are taking mitotane.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.